Operation and characterization of a windowless gas jet target in high-intensity electron beams: Experimental setup

 To remove the target gas efficiently from the scattering chamber and to keep the residual pressure inside the chamber low, an assembly of pumps is used, see Fig.~\ref{fig:pumps}.
 A set of roots pumps is connected to the catcher: one Leybold { RUVAC WH7000FU}, one Leybold { RUVAC WH2500FU}, and one Leybold { RUVAC WH700FU}.
 Between the second and the third pump, a gas cooler is installed.
 The rated pumping speeds, specified for nitrogen, are $S = \unit[7000]{m^3/h}$, $\unit[2500]{m^3/h}$, and $\unit[710]{m^3/h}$, respectively.
 As roughing pump, a Leybold { DRYVAC DV650C} screw pump with a rated pumping speed of $S = \unit[650]{m^3/h}$, is connected.
 Purge gas can be injected into this pump to allow for a safe operation with oxygen as a target gas.
 When using hydrogen or helium, no purge gas is used, and a Leybold { SCROLLVAC SC30D} scroll pump with a rated pumping speed of $S = \unit[30]{m^3/h}$ is added, because the screw pump is not efficient for light gases.
 In addition, a Leybold { TURBOVAC MAG W2800C} turbomolecular pump is directly mounted to the scattering chamber, with a Leybold { SCROLLVAC SC15D} scroll pump as roughing pump.

 Without gas ballast, a pressure of $p\approx \unit[10^{-6}]{mbar}$ is typically reached inside the scattering chamber.
 Since a significant amount of gas enters the scattering chamber during operation, a larger gas pressure builds up inside.
+Amongst other things, this results in a reduction of the pumping speed for hydrogen of the turbomolecular pump from $S\approx \unit[2100]{l/s}$ to, for example, $S\approx\unit[180]{l/s}$ at $p=\unit[0.2]{mbar}$.
 Consequences for the applicable gas flow rate are discussed in Subsect.~\ref{subsec:ApplicableGasFlow}.